niheon/blockchain-developer-bootcamp-final-project/README.md

-# HEALTHCARE DAPP FOR SECURE SHARING OF PATIENT DATA FOR RESEARCH
+# HEALTHCARE DAPP FOR SHARING OF PATIENT DATA FOR RESEARCH

 1. Principal researchers would upload deidentified patient data
 2. Patient data is securely stored on the blockchain